vember31/zap2it-docker/README.md

 This is a docker image for running [daniel-widrick/zap2it-GuideScraping](https://github.com/daniel-widrick/zap2it-GuideScraping) in an automated way.

+##### ** 3/30/2025: Note that the latest 'main' container build includes the fix to point the script at the guide's new home on gracenote.com.
+There is a PR for the repo above to fix this and I compiled this image against that PR since it hasn't been merged as of me writing this.
+A big thanks to those who figured out the guide now lives at gracenote.com and that a simple subsitution of zap2it.com > gracenote.com allows this script to keep running like before :) **

 ## Features
 * Running of zap2it-GuideScrape.py
 * Docker Compose examples